-Defined contribution pension plan expenses for the years ended December 31, 2019 and 2020, and for the three months ended March 31, 2020 and 2021 (unaudited), amounted to \$1,722, \$2,061, \$490 and \$679, respectively.
+Defined contribution pension plan expenses for the years ended December 31, 2019 and 2020 amounted to \$ 1,722 and \$ 2,061, respectively.

-q.
+p.
 Deferred offering costs:

 Deferred offering costs consist primarily of accounting, legal, and other fees related to the Company's proposed IPO.
 Upon consummation of the IPO, the deferred offering costs will be reclassified to stockholders' deficit and recorded against the proceeds from the offering.
 In the event the offering is aborted, deferred offering costs will be expensed.
-The Company capitalized \$1,082 and \$2,643 of deferred offering costs within other assets, noncurrent in the consolidated balance sheet as of December 31, 2020 and March 31, 2021 (unaudited).
+The Company capitalized \$1,082 of deferred offering costs within other assets, noncurrent in the consolidated balance sheet as of December 31, 2020.
 No offering costs were capitalized as of December 31, 2019.

-r.
+q.
 Revenue recognition: